philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Intellectual property (IP) is your expertise packaged and made usable without your direct involvement.
 For us indie experts, IP is generally not something we invest much effort in protecting in a legal sense or worry about being stolen.
 Most clients would rather pay us to help apply it, and most competitors are too proud or incompetent to bother with stealing or borrowing it.
 Sure, there are exceptions, but spending money to protect our IP  would be like buying meteorite strike insurance for a car.

 SSR can create or enrich IP.
 "I want to create IP" is not the best motivation for investing in SSR.
-"I want to understand X better so I can help my clients make better decisions" is a much better motivation, but the SSR that fulfills your desire to more deeply understand X can end up being ,or contributing to, valuable IP.
+"I want to understand X better so I can help my clients make better decisions" is a much better motivation, but the SSR that fulfills your desire to more deeply understand X can end up being, or contributing to, valuable IP.
 (If the speculative nature of all of this puts you off, that may be a sign that your business or thinking is not in a place that's compatible with SSR.)

 ## SSR Can Contribute To Your Point Of View

 Your point of view (POV) is like an "intellectual fingerprint" -- a way you have of seeing things that is *distinctive* in the market.
 Every person has a fingerprint, and every person has a point of view.
 But clients do not find every POV interesting or relevant.
-Points of view with _content_ that clients find challenging, intriguing, suggestive of a better path forward, or useful are the ones that are most interesting or relevant to them.
+Points of view with _content_ that clients find useful, challenging, intriguing, or suggestive of a better path forward are the ones that are most interesting or relevant to them.

 Your way of seeing the world is informed by _where you stand_.
 Do you stand firmly rooted in your own belief or experience, or do you stand more rooted in what _data_ tells you?
 The content of your point of view will be influenced by the context of where you stand.